 This appendix specifies the framework for the implementation and maintenance of an SMS.
 The framework comprises four components and twelve elements as the minimum requirements for SMS implementation:

-1. Safety policy and objectives
+1. Safety policy, objectives and resources (SMS Component 1)

 1.1 Management commitment